LouisDesdoigts/dLux/docs/apertures/overview.md

 misnomer as we have allowed for **flexible manipulation** of the apertures.

-In general the apertures can be, *strained, compressed, rotated* and *translated* arround the plane.
+In general the apertures can be, *sheared, compressed, rotated* and *translated* arround the plane.
 However, the effect on the point spread function (psf) due to changes in the aperture is one of the smallest sources of error in most cases.
 A notable counter example is the hubble